Alaska State Fair

 Alaska’s largest event takes place in Palmer every August and early September, as the Alaska State Fair is a showcase of giant vegetables, concerts, contests, rides and food.
 The event concludes on Labor Day every year, and begins the Thursday 12 days prior.
 Each day is packed with events of all kinds.
 The last Friday of the Alaska State Fair is one not to miss, as the giant cabbage weigh off is held that evening.
 These world-famous cabbages can reach up to 135 pounds!
 The event has a “gladiator” type of setting, as contestants enter their giant cabbages in a ring, with hundreds of bystanders on the bleachers overlooking the scene.
 It’s a quintessential Alaska event!
 Amusement park rides, Alaska Native crafts, foods of all kinds and exhibits, including the popular livestock pavilion, will keep you entertained.
 For specific 2019 Alaska State Fair information, see below.

-The 2019 Alaska State Fair takes place August 22 through Sept.
-2, giving you 12 days of fun including concerts from national headlining acts, exhibits, great fair food, carnival rides and more.
+The 2020 Alaska State Fair takes place August 27 through September 7 (Labor Day), giving you 12 days of fun including concerts from national headlining acts, exhibits, great fair food, carnival rides and more.

 The Alaska State Fairgrounds are just south of Palmer along the Glenn Highway.
 It's approximately a 45-minute drive from downtown Anchorage, but be prepared for traffic congestion, particularly on weekend dates.
 Also, be ready for road construction along the Glenn Highway from the interchange at the Parks Highway through downtown Palmer.
 If coming from Anchorage, riding the Alaska Railroad is an option on weekends.
 Parking at the fairgrounds is $5 a day per vehicle.
 There are extended options including RV parking available as well.